COVID-19: Update 2022

 City Mühldorf a.
 Inn; the Summer Academy is organized by the Club “Mühldorfer Sommerakademie e.
 V.”.
 The courses of the Summer Academy target advanced music pupils, music students, professional musicians, music teachers, rehearsed ensembles and soloists.
 We give all these target groups the opportunity to improve their playing over a period of 11 days under the guidance and supervision of international lecturers in order to prepare them for an exam, a competition or a concert, to practice for an audition and to improve their theoretical and practical musical knowledge.

 The Artistic Director of Mühldorfer Summer Academy, Prof. Frithjof Martin Grabneri and his lecturers will provide students with this addition to the individual one-to-one care in the field of ‘solo work’ and the opportunity to develop chamber music work.
 We try to form new ensembles.
-Existing chamber ensembles (from trio) will receive a course fee discount of € 60, – each participant.
+Existing chamber ensembles (from trio) will receive a course fee discount (of currently € 50,-) each participant.
 The Municipal Music School Mühldorf, which has its classrooms in the center of the historic town center, offers ideal conditions for an intensive and successful work phase.

 In September 2014, the non-profit association “Mühldorfer Sommerakademie e.
 V.” was established to provide an even broader basis for the academy.

-Since 2015 this association organizes with its 1st chairman Franz Hanninger, his 2nd chairman Professor Frithjof-Martin Grabner, his treasurer Thomas Breitsameter and the managing committee member Rainer Schratt (City Council & Cultural Affairs, City of Mühldorf a .
-Inn) the master classes.
+Since 2015 this association, currently represented by its 1st chairman Franz Hanninger, his 2nd chairman Professor Frithjof-Martin Grabner, his treasurer Thomas Breitsameter an the board member Claudia Hungerhuber (City Council & Culture, Kreisstadt Mühldorf a.
+Inn) has been organizing the master classes.

 Account holder: Mühldorfer Sommerakademie e.
 V.